Spr19CS210/PA-Drill-Section-Writeups/Section04-Graph/README.md

 ## Introduction
-Today we will be reading and processing a matrix market file (.mtx) in order to output a graph to a dot file and print the string to standard out.
+Today we will be reading and processing a matrix market file (.mtx) to output a graph to a dot file and print the string to standard out.
 This will be helpful for starting PA5.

 ## Setup

-Accept the Github classroom assignment for Section 4.
+Accept the Github classroom assignment for Section 4 [FIXME: put that here].

 Then do the following: